deepakjhinjha/SQL-practice/README.md

-I have posted sql SELECT and AGGREGATE questions pracrice output solved new sql prolems of joins
+I have posted sql SELECT and AGGREGATE questions practice output solved new sql prolems of joins